qtepinkclou/social-media-bot/README.md

 - To be able to use this program, refer to [link](https://www.writebots.com/discord-bot-token/) for step by step configuration of your own discord bot.
 Add the bot to one of your servers and run _main.py_

-- In order to use !detectLandmark bot command, you need to have your own Google Cloud account which should be authenticated as a service account then its credentials should be added as an environment variable.
+- In order to use !detectLandmark bot command, you need to have your own Google Cloud account which should be authenticated as a service account.
+After this process account credentials should be added as an environment variable.
 For more information refer to [link.](https://cloud.google.com/docs/authentication/production#windows)

 ## **Changes Log**